frimtec/teamcity-inspection-notification-plugin/readme.md

 # Configuration

-On TeamCity, as an administrator, configure the plugin on the administration tab "Inspection Violation Notfification".
+On TeamCity, as an administrator, configure the plugin on the administration tab "Inspection Violation Notification".

 # Future Improvements